Investing in Artificial Intelligence for Retail: Why it Matters for Long-Term Growth

 Whether you’re totally new to the world of AI or you’re a seasoned vet, it’s easy to get thrown off by the huge variety of applications and functions the technology has in today’s commercial sector.
 In fact, the Brookings Institution has deemed AI one of the most misunderstood terms amongst business leaders.

 So, what is it, really?
-Merriam Webster defines AI as “a branch of computer science dealing with the simulation of intelligent behavior in computers.”
-You might be thinking robots – and yes, they’re relevant – but AI has more to do with algorithms at its core.
+Merriam-Webster defines AI as “a branch of computer science dealing with the simulation of intelligent behavior in computers.”
+You might be thinking robots – and yes, robots are relevant – but AI has more to do with algorithms at its core.
 It’s an intricate modeling system that relies on immense quantities of data (historical and real-time).
 And it’s capable of sorting through, interpreting, and deriving actionable insights from this data in a way that mimics human cognition.

 It’s important to note that AI encompasses several other complex, algorithm-powered technologies, such as machine learning (ML), deep learning, natural language processing (NLP), robotics, and others.
 Want to learn more about ML specifically?
 Read How Machine Learning Benefits Facilities Management.